 Methodology: The primary antimicrobial usage metric reported to this module is antimicrobial days per days present.
 An antimicrobial day, also known as day of therapy (DOT), is defined by any amount of a specific antimicrobial agent administered in a calendar day to a particular patient as documented in the electronic medication administration record (eMAR) and/or bar coding medication record (BCMA).

-Settings: NHSN-defined inpatient locations to include medical wards and surgical wards, and medical critical care units, surgical critical care units, step-down units and obstetrics units.
+Settings: NHSN-defined inpatient locations to include medical wards and surgical wards, and medical critical care units, surgical critical care units, step-down units,obstetrics units and psychiatric units.
 Exclude oncology, BMT units and services and pediatric units.

-Numerator Data (Antimicrobial Days): Antimicrobial Days (Days of Therapy (DOT)): Defined as the aggregate sum of days for which any amount of a specific antimicrobial agent was administered to individual patients as documented in the eMAR and/or BCMA.8-11 Appendix B provides the full list of antimicrobial agents included in this metric.
+Numerator Data (Antimicrobial Days): Antimicrobial Days (Days of Therapy (DOT)): Defined as the aggregate sum of days for which any amount of a specific antimicrobial agent was administered as documented in the eMAR and/or BCMA, to individual patients from the denominator.8-11 Appendix B provides the full list of antimicrobial agents included in this metric.

 One DOT is defined as a day when a patient receives any amount of a specific antibiotic.
 For example, if a patient receives a single dose of Unasyn on a particular day, that counts as one DOT.
 If the same patient then receives another dose of Unasyn on the same day, it still counts as only one DOT since it is the same antibiotic.
-If the patient however receives a different antibiotic on the same day, then that counts as separate DOT.
+If the patient, however, receives a different antibiotic on the same day, then that counts as a separate DOT.

 Example 1: On day 1, patient receives 3 doses of Unasyn and 2 doses of Vancomycin, then the DOT is 2.
 Remember that DOT is counted only if the antibiotic is administered to the patient on that day.